mjkammer78/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD05_DEMO.md

 7. To build your project by using **DockerFile** that you created earlier, paste the following command, and then press Enter:
     ```bash
         docker build -t hotels_service -f Host_In_Docker\DockerFile .

+	Note: when encountering path issues, move to subdirectory and run command 'docker build --tag hotels_service .' (+need to adjust COPY steps in dockerfile for relative path)

+	Note: need to set projecttype <OutputType>Library</OutputType> in .csproj file to successfully compile using csc

+	Note: diagnose (intermediate) docker build step, use command similar to 'docker run -it d4f713b7710b bash' where d4.. => buildstep hash (see docker output)

     ```
 8. To run the docker container which is listening on a default port, paste the following command, and then press Enter:
     ```bash